LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 ### <a id="start_dev_container"></a>Running the Development Container

+**Docker Desktop/engine should be running prior to the next step.**

 You can connect to the container and start developing within it by selecting the **Remote-Containers: Reopen in Container** command from the VS Code Command Palette (F1).

 ![figure-3](images/03_reopen_in_container_1.png "Reopen in Container  menu 1")